dmuth/aws-s3-server-access-logging-rollup/README.md

 `1 hour` and/or decreasing the level to `hour` or even `10min`  is recommended until the backlog of logs to be rolled up is cleared out.

+Alternatively, instead of immediately deploying, serverless could be run in local mode as described below, so that progress can be observed directly, and more time be given for initial rollups to take place.

 ### Deployment recommendations